ipetkov/crane/README.md

 There are two main ways to avoid unnecessary builds:

+1. Use a [source cleaning] function which can omit any files know to not be needed while building the crate (for example, all `*.nix` sources, `flake.lock`, and so on).
+For example `cleanCargoSource` (see [API docs] for details) implements some good defaults for ignoring irrelevant files which are not needed by cargo.
-1. One option is to put the crate's source files into its own subdirectory (e.g.
-   `./mycrate`) and then set the build expression's source to that subdirectory (e.g. `src = ./mycrate;`).
+1. Another option is to put the crate's source files into its own subdirectory (e.g. `./mycrate`) and then set the build expression's source to that subdirectory (e.g. `src = ./mycrate;`).
 Then, changes to files _outside_ of that directory will be ignored and will not cause a rebuild
-1. The other option is to use a [source cleaning] function from nixpkgs which can omit any files know to not be needed while building the crate (for example, all `*.nix` sources, `flake.lock`, and so on)

 ### I'm trying to build another cargo project from source which has no lock file